fmkarakus/integrate2/README.md

-# Welcome to Hasselt City Guide
+# Japanese Garden

-In this website you will learn basic attractions of the city.
+In this website you will learn basic information about Japanese Garden in Hasselt.